Feral Animals We Control

 Feral Deer

-Feral deer—Australia's second most hunted feral animal—have become a growing concern due to their rapidly increasing populations and the wide range of issues they cause.
-These animals can damage natural waterways, compete with livestock for feed, pose a serious hazard to vehicles, and contribute to the spread of disease.
+Feral deer—Australia's second most hunted invasive species—are an increasing concern due to their rapidly expanding populations and the broad range of problems they cause.
+These animals damage native ecosystems, degrade natural waterways, compete with livestock for pasture, pose a significant road safety risk, and may contribute to the spread of disease.

-In New South Wales, regulated recreational hunting in state forests plays a key role in managing deer numbers, while also offering hunters the chance to harvest some of the best free-range meat available.
-However, National Parks and private properties typically rely on professional contract shooters and trapping programs to effectively reduce feral deer populations.
+In New South Wales, regulated recreational hunting in designated state forests plays an important role in population control while also providing hunters with access to premium free-range game meat.
+In contrast, effective control within National Parks and on private land typically relies on professional contract shooters and targeted trapping programs.

 Feral Pigs